NFC Tutorial | Tutorial on NFC Protocol | How NFC works

 Let us understand how NFC works as part of this NFC tutorial.
 As mentioned NFC network consists of two devices known as initiator device and target device.
 NFC tag can be active as well as passive device.
 NFC reader is always active device.
 These devices operate either in active-active or active-passive modes.
 In active-active mode, both the NFC devices will have their own power while in active-passive mode, passive device derive its power from received EM waves of the active device.

 Basic mode of communication is half duplex in NFC, where in one NFC device transmits while other device receives.
 This is also referred as "Listen before Talk".
-Here one of the two NFC devices will functionas initiator which first listen on channel and transmits only when no other signal is there on channel.
-Here Initiator polls the other devices which comes closer to it/ The other NFC device referred as target listens and responds to initiator as per requested message.
+Here one of the two NFC devices will function as initiator which first listen on channel and transmits only when no other signal is there on channel.
+Here Initiator polls the other devices which comes closer to it and the other NFC device referred as target listens and responds to initiator as per requested message.

 NFC Network Modes-Card Emulation, Reader/Writer, Point to Point(Peer)